xxyhs/SqlLoaderHelper/README.md

 2.the extension can help you goto the sql file when you press `F12` Or `Ctrl + Click` on the <sqlcode> in SqlLoader.Load("<sqlcode>")

+## Tips

+I Just test the extension in Visual Studio 2022 Community Version, if you find any issue in other versions, please let me know.